ulyssestenn/funes/README.md

 You rarely edit the wiki by hand.
 You supply sources and questions; the Librarian maintains the structure, links, indexes, and outputs.

-Here is an [example library](https://github.com/ulyssestenn/funes-example-ai) you can browse to see the type of output you can expect from Funes.
+## Design

+- **Plain Git, not Obsidian or a cloud app** — your knowledge base is versioned, diffable, browsable on GitHub, and readable by any agent.
+- **Many libraries, one repo** — each top-level folder is an independent knowledge base sharing a single Librarian protocol.
+- **A three-tier wiki** — `sources/` (one summary per document), `concepts/` (one idea each), and `topics/` (maps across concepts), linked bidirectionally.
+- **An immutable raw layer** — originals are preserved verbatim and never edited; all abstraction happens in the wiki tier above.
+- **Self-maintenance built in** — an append-only changelog, dated health reports, and audits for contradictions, gaps, duplicate concepts, and stale links.

 ## Quick start

 1. **Use this repository as a template** with GitHub's “Use this template” button, or clone it.

-2. **Open it with an agentic coding tool** such as Claude Code, Codex, or any LLM agent that can read and edit files in a repo.
+2. **Point your agentic coding tool of choice at your repo.** Use Claude Code, Codex, or any LLM agent that can read and edit files in a repo.
 The agent reads [`AGENTS.md`](./AGENTS.md) to learn how to behave as the Librarian.

 3. **Add sources.** Drop PDFs, web clips, notes, or other materials into [`starter-library/raw/`](./starter-library/raw/) and say: